craig-davis/craig-davis.github.io/_posts/2015-08-18-jekyll-instruction-layout.markdown

 1. Image
 1. Image caption
-1. Image link to fullsize
+1. Image link to full size
 1. Instructions

 This is going to use a new array placed into the front matter of a post to display each step in the tutorial.
 This means that instead of writing html, you can just make an array of steps!